elucian/bee/draft/concurrent.md

     yield foo; //suspend bar and signal foo to wake-up repeat;
 return;
-** call foo asynchronously on 1 thread begin foo(n); //commence producer foo
+** call foo asynchronously on 1 thread begin foo(n); // commence producer foo

 ** call bar asynchronously on 4 threads for i ∈ (1..4) do
   begin bar(n); //start a consumer thread next;
-rest; //wait for both foo and bar to finish
+rest; // wait for both foo and bar to finish

 over.
 ```